DrOrtizBrewster/reading-notes/Reading2.md

     - It is a back slash and it escapes or nullifies the special meaning of the next character.

  #### Hidden Files and Directories
-    - The command *ls* which we have seen in the previous section will not list hidden files and directories by default.
-We may modify it by including the command line option -a so that it does show hidden files and directories.
+    - The command *ls* will not list hidden files and directories by default.
+    - It can be modified by including the command line option -a so that it does show hidden files and directories.